Autodesk/pyccc/README.md

-# py-cloud-compute-cannon
+# PYCCC
-A high-level python interface for running computational jobs using a variety of distributed computing backends.
+A lightweight, high-level python library for running asynchronous commands in docker containers and handling their input and output files.

 [![PyPI version](https://badge.fury.io/py/pyccc.svg)](https://badge.fury.io/py/pyccc) [ ![Codeship Status for Autodesk/py-cloud-compute-cannon](https://app.codeship.com/projects/cfce5d40-17f0-0135-533b-7a1debe13560/status?branch=master)](https://app.codeship.com/projects/218766)

+#### What does the "CCC" stand for?

+Nothing currently!
+It originally stood for [Cloud Compute Cannon](https://github.com/Autodesk/cloud-compute-cannon), which this project originally contained bindings for.

 ## Installation

 Normal installation:
-`pyccc` works with Python 2.6 and 3.5+.
-You'll probably want a local version of [docker](https://www.docker.com/get-docker) running.
+`pyccc` works with Python 2.7 and 3.5+.
+In normal operation, it also requires a local version of [docker](https://www.docker.com/get-docker) running.

 ```shell
 pip install pyccc